aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part2.md

 ----

-Next we're going to create a subnet - this part also introduces an important feature in Terraform showing how it references other existing resources by name
+Next we're going to create a subnet - this part also introduces an important feature in Terraform showing how it references other existing resources by name.

 Create a new file called "subnets.tf" with the following contents: